hyp3r5pace/crowdfunding-platform-avalanche/README.md

 mapping(address => Funded[]) addressFundingList;
 ```

-Now, we define a modifier which will be used to check if the parameter passed is a valid index in projects array.
+Now, we define a modifier that will help to check if the parameter passed is a valid index in the project's array.

 ```solidity
 // Checks if an index is a valid index in projects array